 DV 8: Crisis Hotline

-Domestic violence hotlines provide immediate support, intervention, information, and referrals to individuals in emergency or crisis situations.
+Crisis hotlines provide immediate telephonic crisis intervention services to all callers via phone, text, and/or chat capabilities and coordinate connections to additional support and resources based on survivors’ needs and preferences.

 NA The organization does not provide crisis hotline services.